Luka3K/AliyunTIANCHI/README.md

 20/09/2020
 Forgot to read carefully, so the 4th chap needs to conduct feature engineering according to baseline.
 Must finish this chap tomorrow.
+And I think this procedure needs to be ignored, because there is no 'sample', and I can just choose a certain/easy way to complete feature engineering, because my purpose in this chap is to realize model constrcution and parameter adjustment after all.